TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

          Use -1 in combination with collect.

-         **.collect:** (integer /:ref:`stdWrap <stdwrap>`) If set, all content elements found on current and parent pages will be collected.
+         **.collect:** (integer /:ref:`stdWrap <stdwrap>`) If set, all content elements found on the current and parent pages will be collected.
 Otherwise, the sliding would stop after the first hit.
 Set this value to the amount of levels to collect on, or use "-1" to collect up to the siteroot.